Teledermatology: Benefits, Types and Implementation

 Communication between the participants can be delivered:

-- synchronously – a real-time conversation between patient and dermatologist (live-interactive teledermatology or videoconferencing)
+- Synchronous – a real-time conversation between patient and dermatologist (live-interactive teledermatology or videoconferencing)

-- asynchronously – communication at different points in time
+- Asynchronous – communication at different points in time

 2.1 Real-Time Synchronous Modes

 The simplest and most widespread form of telehealth in dermatology today is a simple voice call via the telephone.
 This allows the practitioner and patient to quickly exchange information.

 Given the lack of visual information (images/video), its use for diagnosis, assessment, and management is limited.
 It very rarely meets the criteria for reimbursed mobile teledermatology due to the lack of physical examination and verifiable disease.

 Therefore, most teledermatology implementations employ visual data for accuracy and quality assurance.